Harry Potter (character)

-Harry James Potter is the titular character of the Harry Potter series of novels by J. K. Rowling.
+Harry Potter is a fictional character and the protagonist of the Harry Potter series of novels by J. K. Rowling.
 The plot of the seven-book series chronicles seven years in the life of the orphan Harry, who, on his eleventh birthday, learns he is a wizard.
 He attends Hogwarts, a school of magic, where he receives guidance from the headmaster Albus Dumbledore and becomes friends with Ron Weasley and Hermione Granger.
-Harry learns that during his infancy, the Dark wizard Lord Voldemort murdered his parents but was unable to kill him as well.
+Harry learns that during his infancy, the dark wizard Lord Voldemort murdered his parents but was unable to kill him as well.
 The plot of the series revolves around Harry's struggle to adapt to the wizarding world and defeat Voldemort.

 Harry is regarded as a fictional icon and has been described by critics and publications as one of the greatest characters of all time.
-He is portrayed by Daniel Radcliffe in all eight Harry Potter films, and Dominic McLaughlin in the upcoming television series.
+He is portrayed by Daniel Radcliffe in all eight Harry Potter films, and will be played by Dominic McLaughlin in the upcoming television series.
 Harry also appears in the play Harry Potter and the Cursed Child, which has been produced on stage since 2016.

-Concept and creation
+Character

 According to Rowling, the idea for Harry Potter and the novel series came to her while she was waiting for a train in 1990.
 She first conceived of Harry as a "scrawny, black-haired, bespectacled boy" who is unaware that he is a wizard.
 While developing ideas for the first book, she decided to make Harry an orphan who attends a boarding school called Hogwarts.
 She explained in a 1999 interview with The Guardian: "Harry had to be an orphan—so that he's a free agent, with no fear of letting down his parents, disappointing them ...
 Then there's the security.
 Having a child of my own reinforces my belief that children above all want security, and that's what Hogwarts offers Harry."

 The death of Rowling's mother in December 1990 inspired her to write Harry as a boy longing for his dead parents.
-She explained that his anguish became "much deeper" and "much more real" than in earlier drafts because she related to it herself.
+She explained that his anguish became deeper and "much more real" than in earlier drafts of the first book because she related to it herself.
 In a 2000 interview, Rowling said that the character Wart in T. H. White's novel The Once and Future King is Harry's "spiritual ancestor".
-Although Rowling gave Harry her own birth date of 31 July, she maintained that he is not directly based on any real-life person.
-She explained that he came "out of a part of me".
+Although Rowling gave Harry her own birth date of 31 July, she maintains that he is not directly based on any real-life person.
+She says that he came "out of a part of [her]".